infosfkhan/DynamicPdfGenerator/src/README.md

 3. Run `./gradlew bootRun` to start the Spring Boot application.
 4. Access the application by visiting `http://localhost:8080` in your web browser.

+## TODO: further improvements

+- Add logging functionality to enhance monitoring and debugging capabilities.
+- Improve error handling to ensure comprehensive coverage and effective resolution of all errors.
+- Consider refactoring pdfService into separate storageService and a Facade to enhance logical organization and better delegation of services.